joelpurra/claimid-dump/README.md

 Copyright (c) 2013, [Joel Purra](http://joelpurra.com/) All rights reserved.

-When using claimid-dump, comply to the [MIT license](http://joelpurra.mit-license.org/2013).
-Please see the LICENSE file for details, and the [MIT License on Wikipedia](http://en.wikipedia.org/wiki/MIT_License).
+When using claimid-dump, comply to the [GNU Affero General Public License 3.0 (AGPL-3.0)](https://en.wikipedia.org/wiki/Affero_General_Public_License).
+Please see the LICENSE file for details.